 - 2014, Maryland: $96,789 Verdict – The plaintiff was driving on a two-lane road when another car hit him head-on.
 He suffered a comminuted ankle fracture as a result of the crash.
 The plaintiff had to have two screws permanently implanted in his leg and developed a permanent limp as a result of his injuries.
 The jury awarded him $96,789.
 This is one of those cases I’m talking about, right?
 A permanent limp is only worth $96,000?

 - 2014, Pennsylvania: $847,362 Verdict – As the plaintiff was exiting her apartment when she slipped and fell on icy steps.
 She sued the property owner, claiming that they negligently maintained the steps by failing to remove snow and freezing rain.
 The plaintiff alleged that the defendants failed to inspect the property over the previous night, which led to the hazardous condition.
 She suffered an ankle fracture, which required the implementation of screws in her ankle, leading to arthritis.
 She also alleged that her ability to stand was compromised.

-- 2014, Pennsylvania: $225,000 Settlement – The plaintiff was crossing a street when she stepped in an uneven asphalt patch.
+- 2014, Pennsylvania: $225,000 Settlement – The plaintiff was crossing a street at a crosswalk when she stepped in an uneven asphalt patch.
 This caused her ankle to roll, leading to a fracture.
 She sued the city, alleging that they failed to maintain a dangerous condition.
 She had to receive surgery, where two screws were implanted in her ankle.
 The plaintiff had to undergo physical therapy and claimed that she suffers pain and swelling during prolonged periods of standing.
 The defense claimed that the alleged injuries were fully healed.
 Still, the parties reached a pretrial settlement.